Our locations are open and accepting applications

 Our oldest began experimenting with drugs and alcohol in high school, suddenly thrusting us into an eight-year battle with addiction.
 Stress and heartache exploded as we went from functional to not, operating in anger, fear, and resentment.
 Our youngest watched everything spin into chaos and found her control in eating and exercise until she was 75 lbs. and her health was in jeopardy.
 By the grace of God and the power of prayer, we found the right counseling for our daughters to overcome their addictions.
 I praise God that they are now healthy, productive, happy, and raising families of their own.

 The summer of 2002, with these issues in the past, I heard the still small voice of God say, “I want you to use what you have learned, your time, talents, and resources to help families going through situations similar to yours.”
 My response?
 “Who me??
 How do I do that?!”
 With the support of my friends Karen and Carla, we prayed and sought God’s will.
 He led us to the National House of Hope in Orlando, Florida.
-When we returned, we began the process of starting House of Hope Minnesota, which became Hope Harbor in the fall of 2015.
-This organization, under both names, has been a Christian home that is a refuge for teens who need healing and restoration since incorporation in December of 2003, receiving our 501 C (3) in 2004., and becoming licensed by the Minnesota Department of Human Services as a group residential home in 2005.
+When we returned, we began the process of starting House of Hope Minnesota, which became Hope Harbor in the fall of 2015 in Marshall, MN.
+This organization, under both names, has been a Christian home that is a refuge for teens who need healing and restoration since incorporation in December of 2003, receiving our 501 C (3) in 2004., and becoming licensed by the Minnesota Department of Human Services in 2005.

 The ministry received the donation of a home for our use until we were able to purchase it a few years later.
 We hired and trained staff, and then waited for the Lord to send our residents.
 They arrived in November 2005, and since then the Lord has sent over 70 other teen girls to us to receive a message of hope, healing, and unconditional love through Jesus Christ.
 The years since that warm summer day in 2002 have been filled with the generosity of many, faithful prayer warriors, dedicated staff, committed board members, and most of all with God’s tender mercies.
 We praise God for the blessings He has bestowed upon us and continues to give.
 We are most thankful for the work He is doing through us in the lives of the girls and families we serve.